Nicholas Hamilton

 Nicholas William Hamilton (born 4 May 2000) is an Australian actor and musician.
-He is best known for portraying Rellian in Captain Fantastic (2016), Henry Bowers in It Chapter One (2017) and Chapter Two (2019), and superhero Maverick in Gen V (2023).
+He is best known for portraying Rellian in Captain Fantastic (2016), Henry Bowers in It Chapter One (2017) and Chapter Two (2019), and superhero Maverick in Gen V (2023–2025) and The Boys (2026).

 Early life

 Hamilton was born in Lismore, New South Wales, Australia, to Vicki Atkins and Craig Hamilton and grew up in Alstonville; he graduated from Alstonville High School in 2018.
 He has a brother named Joshua "JJ" Hamilton and two sisters namely Rebecca Hamilton and Rachel Hamilton.
 His uncle died from cancer in 2011, which he credits as starting his career, stating "I knew I had to pursue acting for him."
 His first role was the part of Elvis Presley in a grade five school play.
 Hamilton said he reluctantly took it, but 'really enjoyed [the] whole process' of rehearsal, and later joined a local acting agency.